 Engagement:

-Make training interactive and engaging, using multimedia, case studies, and real-life examples to connect with learners.
+Present training in an interactive and engaging way which includes multimedia, case studies, and real life examples to connect with learners.

 Continuous Learning: